hepnn/hepn.me/src/content/projects/packmate/index.md

 ---
 ## Features

+- AI Generated Checklists
+    - Using OpenAI's api, the app can generate a checklist based on the user's destination, duration of stay, category and description
 - Dynamic category icon generation based on user input
     - This is done by making an API call to [iconify.design](https://iconify.design) and using the returned svg as the icon
 - Realtime collaboration between users